Shloimke Beckerman: Early life

 Beckerman was born around May 14 or 15, 1884 in Chudniv, Russian Empire, although on some documents he gave the year as 1886.
 He was descended from a klezmer family which had a presence in numerous cities in Poland and Ukraine including Chudniv, Proskuriv, Rozhyshche, Rovno, Klevan, Brody, Zamość, and Berdychiv.
 The musician family originated with his grandfather Solomon (Shloyme) Beckerman, a self-taught violinist and multi-instrumentalist who had led his own klezmer ensemble in Chudniv.
 (Chudniv was also home to a competing klezmer ensemble led by the famous violinist Alter Chudnover.)

 He married his wife Sophia Messer while still in Europe and they had their first four children (Minnie, Tillie, Bessie, and Isidor) before emigrating.
-For a time they lived in Zamość where Shloimke worked.
-Members of his immediate family emigrated to New York City between 1909 and 1914, including his father Boruch and four of his sons, while many other members of the extended family relocated to take up orchestra posts in various European capitals.
+For a time they lived in Zamość where Shloimke (pronounced Shlumke by the family) worked.
+Members of his immediate family emigrated to New York City between 1909 and 1920, including his father Boruch and his five siblings, saxophonist Arye [Harry], Moshe, Elka (Ferman), Freitka (Grynszpan), and trumpeter Motl [Max], while many other members of the extended family relocated to take up orchestra posts in various European capitals.
 Shloimke himself emigrated in May 1909, sailing to New York City via Hamburg.